Article 1

 Hadoop Cluster Startup and Web UI Verification

-Complete startup process for Hadoop three-node cluster: format NameNode, start HDFS and YARN, verify cluster status via Web UI, including start-dfs.sh and start-yarn.sh usage.
+Complete startup process for Hadoop three-node cluster: format NameNode, start HDFS and YARN, verify cluster status via Web UI, including start-dfs.sh and start-yarn.

 Article 5